News & Events

 The health of our employees and visitors is of the utmost importance.
 We will continue to update as more information becomes available.

-Beginning May 29th, Arches National Park and Canyonlands National Park will resume allowing access to:
+Arches National Park and Canyonlands National Park are allowing access to:

 - All park roads, trails, and restrooms

 - Park Stores are open, and Rangers are greeting visitors outside the visitor center.

 The following facilities and services remain closed at this time: